sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 }
 ```

-This reordering is legal, since there is no data dependency between `helper = ptr`
+This reordering is legal because there is no data dependency between `helper = ptr`
 and the instructions for initializing fields.
 However, this reordering, in some certain execution order,
     could result in other threads seeing a non-null value of `helper`